How To Light Photography Prints And Artwork

 The left image is illuminated with a bulb about 2000K-2500K.
 Note the yellow appearance of the light, which looks unnatural.
 Even the wall paint looks yellow.
 On the far right, this bulb is about 5000K.
 Note the bluish tint of the light, which is a bit harsh.
 The middle image is a 3500K bulb, which looks the most natural.

-3. COLOR RENDERING INDEX.
-Also known as 'CRI', this is a scale ranging from 0–100 that measures how accurately a light source renders eight specific pastel colors, known as 'R1 to R8' colors, as compared with a natural source like sunlight.
+3. COLOUR RENDERING INDEX.
+Also known as 'CRI', this is a scale ranging from 0–100 that measures how accurately a light source renders eight specific pastel colors, known as 'R1 to R8' colours, as compared with a natural source like sunlight.

-Basically, the higher the CRI number, the more natural the colors will appear in your artwork.
-A CRI of 85 is good, 90 is even better and 95 or higher is simply the best.
+Basically, the higher the CRI number, the more natural the colours will appear in your artwork.
+A CRI of 85 is good, 90 is even better and 95 or higher is the best.

 4. CRI R9.
-This is a separate measurement of how faithfully the light source will render deep red (R9) colors.
-R9 is not included in the standard CRI scale, although some percentage of red is present in all of the colors which make up the CRI value.
+This is a separate measurement of how faithfully the light source will render deep red (R9) colours.
+R9 is not included in the standard CRI scale, although some percentage of red is present in all of the colours which make up the CRI value.

-The ability of a bulb to accurately produce red is important to overall color rendering so that all of the vivid colors in your artwork will appear in their truest form.
+The ability of a bulb to accurately produce red is important to overall colour rendering so that all of the vivid colours in your artwork will appear in their truest form.
 A good R9 score is similar to CRI, in that anything over 90 is considered excellent.

 An identical bowl of strawberries shown side by side, each illuminated with different light bulbs to illustrate poor color rendering from a poor bulb.